coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

   bio: Solution Specialist
   image: achouan.jpg
 ---
 The [Coveo JavaScript Search Framework](https://docs.coveo.com/en/361/javascript-search-framework/javascript-search-framework-tutorials), also known as the JSUI, lets you build visually rich, full-featured search interfaces.
-Thanks to the [Hosted Search Pages](https://docs.coveo.com/en/1656/build-a-search-ui/manage-hosted-search-pages) and the WYSIWIG [Interface Editor](https://docs.coveo.com/en/1852/build-a-search-ui/use-the-interface-editor) Coveo platform users (even the ones with no programming skills) can discover their content easily.
-All the resources used to set up a Hosted search page are now available through the Search Pages API, how can we benefit from this API and ease our JSUI integrations?
+Thanks to the [Hosted Search Pages](https://docs.coveo.com/en/1656/build-a-search-ui/manage-hosted-search-pages) and the WYSIWYG [Interface Editor](https://docs.coveo.com/en/1852/build-a-search-ui/use-the-interface-editor) Coveo platform users (even the ones with no programming skills) can discover their content easily.
+All the resources used to set up a Hosted search page are now available through the Search Pages API.
+How can we benefit from this API and ease our JSUI integrations?

 <!-- more -->